geraintpalmer/geraintpalmer.github.io/cv-en.md

 PhD in Mathematics, Cardiff University.
 Supervisors: Prof. Paul Harper & Dr. Vincent Knight

 This is a project in Operational Research, where I am researching queueing networks and their applications to healthcare systems.
-So far the work has focused on open restricted queueing networks and their deadlocking properties.
-A method of detecting when deadlock occurs in computer simulations of queueing networks using state digraphs was found, and Markov models of deadlocking queueing networks built.
+The work has focused on open restricted queueing networks and their deadlocking properties.
+A graph theoretical method of detecting when deadlock occurs in computer simulations was found and implemented.
+Markov models of deadlocking simple one and two node queueing networks built, and investigations carried out into the time until deadlock is reached.
+These Markov chains have been extended to accomodate customers' baulking behaviour, and servers' scheduled vacations.
+Dynamic programming and reinforcement learning algorithms are being used to solve Markov Decision Processes, in order to find the optimal deadlock resolution policy for these queueing networks.

-In addition, the [Ciw](https://github.com/geraintpalmer/Ciw) project was started and continues to grow.
-This is a Python library for simulating open queueing networks.
-The project will progress to look at how reinforcement learning algorithms within simulation models can be used to help make decisions in a healthcare setting.
+A central part of this project is the development and maintenence of an open source Python library for simulating queueing networks, [Ciw](https://github.com/CiwPython/Ciw) (with bilingual documentation available [here](http://ciw.readthedocs.io/).)
+Currently under development is a data visualisation tool for the results of these simulations, [CiwVis](https://ciwpython.github.io/CiwVis/).

 # October 2013 - October 2014